NonMajorNerd/Arel/README.txt

 			*capability to hip-fire at reduced accuaracy/damage?
 			*reduced damage if firing at range 1?
 		*Certainly a ton of other things
+		*FontPlus.PNG filepath is not correct (temp. fixed by moving file outside of PEPIS)

     **************